 What are the types of fiber optic cables?

-The single-mode fiber has a smaller opening as well.
-This opening isolates the light into a single beam, which offers a more direct route and enables the signal to travel a longer distance.
+Additionally, single-mode fiber has a smaller opening that isolates light into a single beam, providing a more direct route for the signal.
+Consequently, this design enables the signal to travel longer distances effectively.

-Due to the larger core opening, the multimode fiber is used for shorter distances.
-The core opening of the multimode fiber enables light signals to bounce and reflect more along the way.
-Also, the diameter is large, which permits multiple light pulses to be sent through the cable at one time.
-This results in more data transmission.
+In contrast, multimode fiber features a larger core opening, making it suitable for shorter distances.
+The larger core allows light signals to bounce and reflect more along the way.
+This design enables multiple light pulses to travel through the cable simultaneously, resulting in increased data transmission.

-Unlike single-mode fiber, the multimode fiber uses an LED to create the light pulse.
-People don’t consider multimode fiber cable because there is more possibility for signal loss, reduction, and interference.
+Unlike single-mode fiber, multimode fiber uses an LED to generate the light pulse.
+However, users often avoid multimode fiber cables because they are more susceptible to signal loss, reduction, and interference.

 The purpose of a fiber optic cable is very strong.
 It simplifies the work in different industries.
 So, choose it over a copper cable.